No matter how much you decorate any room in the house, it will always look a bit bare without curtains.

-Picking the suitable fabric will lead to the curtains looking good and make them long-lasting.
+Picking the suitable fabric will make the curtains look good and make them long-lasting.
 Let’s take a look at some of the most popular curtain materials on the market:

 If you live in a little cold place, wool can be an excellent choice as a curtain fabric.
 Since the material is usually a little thick, it is opaque and keeps the room warm by trapping the heat.

 Working in the exact opposite way to wool are cotton fabrics that keep the room open and light.
 This is the ideal material for people who want a more traditional look to the room and prefer keeping it airy.